 Mother Earth Needs Healing - Effects of Rainforests and Deforestation on Earth

-Mother Earth needs healing from current and past desecration.The effects of rainforests and deforestation on Earth are huge factors in how we can help our planet heal.
-All over the world sacred places have been destroyed, many parts of rainforests have been cut down, illegal felling of trees for lumber has taken a toll on forests, mountain tops have been cleared and leveled, lakes, streams and even the oceans have been polluted.
+Mother Earth needs healing from current and past desecration.The effects of rain forests and deforestation on Earth are huge factors in how we can help our planet heal.
+All over the world sacred places have been destroyed, many parts of forests like this have been cut down, illegal felling of trees for lumber has taken a toll on forests, mountain tops have been cleared and leveled, lakes, streams and even the oceans have been polluted.

 The harmony and balance of the planet is in danger.

-Rainforests are so dense that some areas have not been explored.
+Rain forests are so dense that some areas have not been explored.
 There could be millions of species of plants not yet found that carry medicinal properties which could be a boon to mankind.
-About 40% to 70% of all living organisms can be found in rainforests and are indigenous to that environment.
+About 40% to 70% of all living organisms can be found in these type forests and are indigenous to that environment.

 A tropical forest sustains high temperatures and heavy rainfall -- that means a constant hot and wet atmosphere which enhances growth of organisms beneficial to forests and to mankind.
 These type forests are found in Africa, Asia, Australia, Central and South America, Mexico, and the islands of the Pacific, Caribbean and Indian Oceans.

 As much as half of all living plant and animal species, plus two-thirds of all flowering plants on Earth thrive in a tropical rain forest.
 The warm, wet climate is above 64 degrees fahrenheit year round, with an annual rainfall from 66 inches to 390 inches.